BirolLab/btl/gallery.md

 <div class="gallery-page">

 <p>
-Photographs from the Birol Labs over the years, including lab gatherings, conferences, workshops, and other memorable moments.
+Photographs from the lab over the years, including gatherings, conferences, workshops, and other memorable moments.
 </p>

 <style>